the-tcpdump-group/libpcap/doc/DLT_ALLOCATE_HOWTO.md

 possible going forward, the DLT_ and LINKTYPE_ value are identical, however, this was not always the case.
 See pcap-common.c.

-The LINKTYPE_ values are not exported, but are on pcap-common.c only.
+The LINKTYPE_ values are not exported, but are in pcap-common.c only.

 DEVELOPER NOTES
 ---------------

 When allocating a new DLT_ value, a corresponding value needs to be added to pcap-common.c.
-It not necessary to copy to comments from dlt.h to pcap-common.c.
+It is not necessary to copy the comments from dlt.h to pcap-common.c.